damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 author_twitter: gitlab
 ---

-Earlier this summer we announced our seed round with funding from Khosla Ventures, 500 Startups, Crunchfund, Sound Ventures, Liquid 2 Ventures, FundersClub, Y Combinator, Michael Dell and other angel investors.
+Earlier this summer we announced our seed round with funding from Khosla Ventures, 500 Startups, Crunchfund, Sound Ventures, Liquid 2 Ventures, FundersClub, Y Combinator, Michael Dell, and other angel investors.

 Today we are proud to announce our $4 million Series A funding led by Khosla Ventures.

-GitLab will leverage the new funding to accelerate growth and scale its global operations including development, marketing and sales.
+GitLab will leverage the new funding to accelerate growth and scale its global operations including development, marketing, and sales.
 Additionally, GitLab announced the upcoming release of GitLab 8.0, which is scheduled for release on September 22.
 GitLab 8.0 will include 50 percent less disk usage, faster merging, Continuous Integration (CI) with GitLab itself, improved interface and navigation, and 'Reply by email'